Artist's Resale Right (ARR)

-The Artist’s Resale Right was introduced in the UK in 2006, and may entitle you to a royalty when your work is resold by an art market professional.
+The Artist’s Resale Right (introduced in the UK in 2006) entitles artists to a royalty when their work is resold by an art market professional.

 Parasitic Packaging aka lookalikes; copycats

 Misleadingly similar “parasitic” packaging (aka copycats or look-alikes) adopts distinctive features of familiar branded products.
 Many such copies are supermarket products but this is not exclusively the case -another manufacturer may well produce a copy.

 It diverts sales to the copy by duping shoppers into believing that a product has the same qualities, reputation and/or origin as the brand, with shoppers often misled into buying a product they didn’t intend to buy.